Theatre and Media Performance

 - Learn and apply appropriate skills unique to stage, video, Internet, and film performances.

 - Creatively communicate verbally and non-verbally.

 - Interpret plays and media scripts through literary-style analysis and performance.

 - Use collaborative problem-solving skills through all aspects of the production process.

 - Integrate interpretations of historical and contemporary artistic styles into performance.

-A complete listing of learning outcomes for the Theatre and Media Performance program can be found in our Academic Catalog.
+A complete listing of learning objectives for the Theatre and Media Performance program can be found in our Academic Catalog.